Sample Output — APODICTIC Development Editor v2.3.1

 What the Book Does Best

 The voice carries everything.
-Carl processes cosmic horror through the register of everyday annoyance — frostbitten feet, missing pants, a cat who won't cooperate — and that register never breaks.
-It sustains 130,000 words of dungeon crawling because it's doing three jobs at once: it establishes character (Carl is pragmatic, morally grounded, tactically smart, emotionally guarded), it sets the tonal contract (comedy and horror coexist in the same beat; nothing is safe from either register), and it provides the cognitive anchor for a complex game-mechanical world.
-When Carl narrates combat, his voice gives the reader a physics engine to evaluate outcomes against.
-When he narrates loss, the humor tells you exactly how close to the wall he is by how hard he's leaning on it.
+Carl processes apocalypse through the register of everyday annoyance — frostbitten feet, missing pants, a cat who won't cooperate — and that register never breaks across 130,000 words.
+It does three jobs at once: it establishes character (pragmatic, morally grounded, tactically smart, emotionally guarded), it sets the tonal contract (comedy and horror share a single beat), and it hands the reader a cognitive anchor for a complex game-mechanical world.
+When Carl narrates loss, the humor tells you exactly how close to the wall he is by how hard he's leaning on it.

 The fights are the surprise.
-This is a high-force-burden manuscript — physical combat is the primary experience engine — and the combat architecture is exceptional.
-Every fight is spatially trackable: the murder dozer scene (lines ~980–1110) delivers a three-stage combat sequence where the reader always knows who is where, what weapons are available, and what each action costs.
-Force events are resolved through game-mechanical logic, not authorial fiat — the goblin engineer dies because the tractor's boiler reaches critical pressure after Carl dismounts the driver, a mechanical consequence rather than a narrative convenience.
-And force escalates not just in difficulty but in kind: survival combat on Floor 1, logistical and social combat on Floor 2, moral combat at the Death Watch.
-This kind-shift prevents combat fatigue across the full word count.
+This is a high-combat manuscript and the force architecture is exceptional: every fight is spatially trackable (the murder-dozer sequence, lines ~980–1110, keeps the reader oriented through three stages), and force resolves through game-mechanical logic rather than authorial fiat — the goblin engineer dies because the tractor's boiler hits critical pressure after Carl dismounts the driver.
+Force also escalates in kind — survival combat on Floor 1, logistical and social combat on Floor 2, moral combat at the Death Watch — which is what prevents combat fatigue across the length.

 What Needs Work